KxSystems/docs/docs/basics/qsql.md

 ---
 title: Q-SQL
+description: Q-SQL expressions have their own syntax rules, with optional dependent clauses, by, from and where.
+Q-SQL column lists are comma-separated lists of column names, not symbol vectors, and can include definitions of new, derived columns.
 keywords: exec, delete, kdb+, q, query, select, sql, update, upsert
 ---
 # Q-SQL

 Q-SQL expressions have their own syntax rules, with optional dependent clauses, `by`, `from` and `where`.
 Q-SQL column lists are comma-separated lists of column names, not symbol vectors, and can include definitions of new, _derived_ columns.